MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

 - You have access to an Azure Stack HCI cluster.
 This cluster is deployed, registered, and connected to Azure Arc.
 Go to the **Overview** page in the Azure Stack HCI cluster resource.
 On the **Server** tab in the right-pane, the **Azure Arc** should show as **Connected**.

 - You have downloaded latest supported [Red Hat Enterprise server image](https://developers.redhat.com/products/rhel/download#rhel-new-product-download-list-61451) on your Azure Stack HCI cluster.
 The supported OS versions are Red Hat Enterprise Linux 9.4, 8.9.0, and 7.9.0.
 Here we have downloaded the rhel-9.4-x86_64-boot.iso file.
-You'll use this to create a VM image.
+You use this image to create a VM image.

 ## Workflow